 What We’re Reading is a roundup of current news and commentary on the challenges and opportunities of aligning business decisions with the long-term health of society.
-This month’s edition leans into an apparent paradox: as the U.S. economy confronts the prospect of significant disruptions to labor, climate and more, some leading businesses still seem reluctant to update their strategies for the future.
+This month we’re highlighting some of the strengths, and peculiarities, of the economy, and comparing the U.S. system to similar industrialized countries.

 For more on our work to align business with the long-term good of society, sign up for our publications and visit our website.
 (Please note, the purpose of this newsletter is to highlight what Aspen BSP staff are reading, and is not intended as advertisement or endorsement of content or viewpoints.)